sleevezipper/hass-workstation-service/README.md

 You can use [WMI Explorer](https://github.com/vinaypamnani/wmie2/tree/v2.0.0.2) to find see what data is available.

+### UpTime

+This sensor returns the up time from windows in seconds

+### IdleTime

+This sensor returns the idle time from windows in seconds

 ### Dummy

 This sensor spits out a random number every second.
 Useful for testing, maybe you'll find some other use for it.